 Vitamin deficiency disorders aren’t as severe as they used to be several decades ago.
 This is because most of us in America get most of these vitamins from the foods we eat.
 This however doesn’t mean you get all the vitamins needed through your diet.
 Certain medical conditions, special diets, and life stages do increase the risk of chronic health conditions simply due to insufficiencies in certain essential vitamins.

 The only way you can be safe is if you took vitamin supplements for all these.
 Doing this lowers the risks significantly.
-By taking custom vitamins, made exclusively for you, you can be certain that your body is getting all of the everything that it needs.
+Fortunately, there are high-quality dietary supplements which offer practically all vitamins and nutrients.
+Supersmart, for example, can suit most nutritional necessities.

 Here are 5 of the essential vitamins you might want/should consider supplementing.